 With that in mind, a quality home security system can go a long way in providing some peace of mind while you’re away from your house.
 To find the best home security systems in Columbus, we spent eight months testing eight of the most well-respected nationwide companies.
 Whether you’re looking to keep an eye on a campus rental during the summer semester or protect your German Village townhouse while you’re at work, these companies all offer a variety of plans to fit any situation.

 The best home security system for you will depend on your priorities.
 Some people just want some door sensors connected to a monitoring service while they’re away from work; others are looking for full home automation capabilities like smart thermostats and light controls.
-We’ll dive into each company’s strengths and weaknesses below, but we’d still recommend comparing quotes from all three (plus some local providers) to find the best deal.
+And according to a Reviews.com survey, 33% of U.S adults want video surveillance, listing it as the most important feature of a home security system.
+In this review, we’ll dive into each company’s strengths and weaknesses below but we still recommend comparing quotes from all four (plus some local providers) to find the best deal.

 To find the best home security systems for Columbus residents, we used the same criteria as in our review on the best nationwide home security systems.
 We started our search by compiling a list of providers that offered 24/7 professional monitoring services, along with four essential levels of protection: